- Benefits & Features

 For a complete program schedule, download the agenda.

 This course is designed for members of a family that own, operate, and/or govern a complex family enterprise.
 The family enterprise may include one or more shared assets including an operating business, investments, joint philanthropy, or a family office.
+This program draws families from around the globe who share common challenges across cultures.
 Multiple family members are encouraged to attend together.

 Alumni and up to four of their colleagues are eligible for a 25 percent tuition benefit for programs lasting up to seven days.
 More on the Alumni Tuition Benefit.